U.S.-China Trade War Spreads From Tariffs To A Battle Over Currencies

 "It would only take a phone call between the two presidents to put things back on a good track," he said.
 "They could just decide this [trade war] is mutually destructive."

-But the president's tweets showed little sign that Trump is backing down on his tariff threats.
+But Trump's tweets showed little sign that he is backing down on his tariff threats.

-"Massive amounts of money from China and other parts of the world is pouring into the United States for reasons of safety, investment, and interest rates," Trump wrote Tuesday.
+"Massive amounts of money from China and other parts of the world is pouring into the United States for reasons of safety, investment, and interest rates," he wrote Tuesday.

-But as nervous investors seek safety in dollars, that merely strengthens the U.S. currency — encouraging imports and making American exports more expensive.
+However, as nervous investors seek safety in dollars, that merely strengthens the U.S. currency — encouraging imports and making American exports more expensive.
 That's precisely the opposite result of what the president says he wants.

 "His protectionist policies are driving down the value of the Chinese currency and driving up the value of the dollar.
 And that's just going to encourage trade deficits in perpetuity," the Cato Institute's Ikenson said.
 "If we want the dollar to settle down, we need to have more predictable, level-headed policies in place going forward."